 Endometriosis is a condition that causes uterine (endometrial) tissue to grow outside of the uterus, which can result in severe pain, internal scarring, and other concerns that can cause changes to a woman's pelvic anatomy and affect fertility.

-Fortunately, we offer multiple fertility treatment options for patients with endometriosis at Arizona Associates for Reproductive Health in Scottsdale, Gilbert, or Glendale, AZ.
+Fortunately, we offer multiple fertility treatment options for patients with endometriosis at Arizona Associates for Reproductive Health in Scottsdale, AZ and Gilbert, AZ.

 During your consultation, we will discuss your medical history and concerns to begin creating a custom-tailored treatment plan.